GaelIb/toDO-list-POO-CPP/README.md

 This is important because it will help prevent forgetting activities or tasks within each project.

-In this project, the top-level class will be the user class, which will inherit from collaborator and administrator.
-There will also be two constructor classes: projects and tasks.
+In this project, the top-level class will be the user class, and both collaborator and admin inherit from that class.
+There will also be two adittional classes: projects and tasks.
 A project contains a task, and both users and collaborators will be able to access the content of each project, where they can change the status of each task.

 The user class will have characteristics such as name, phone number, and email address.